statisticalbiotechnology/bibook/bibook/phylogenetics/introduction/data.md

 # From Sequences to Phylogenetic Data

-A defensible phylogeny begins before a tree-building program is run.
+A robust phylogenetic analysis is more than just inference of the tree.
 The usual workflow is to collect homologous sequences, align homologous characters, infer a tree and evaluate its reliability.

 ## Homology